 Setting up your invoices

-Before you start sending invoices, customise them in Settings > General > Invoices:- Logo — upload your logo.
-We recommend including your business name, address, phone, email, VAT number, and website below the logo so it reads like a letterhead.
+Before you start sending invoices, customise them in Settings > General > Invoicing:- Logo — upload your logo.
+Include your business name, address, phone, email, VAT number, and website below the logo so it reads like a letterhead.

 - Invoice message — the default text that appears on every invoice (e.g., “Thank you for your order.
 Please see attached invoice.”)